Skip to main content

 Below are some examples of the visualizations JBrowse 2 has to offer.
 For live demos, have a look at the demos page.

-Image of the "breakpoint split view" which examines the breakpoints of a structural variant, e.g. an interchromosomal translocation, and connects supporting reads (black splines) and the variant call itself (green thicker line, with feet indicating directionality)
+Image of a possible translocation in the SKBR3 dataset using the "breakpoint split view" which can connect supporting reads (black curves) and the variant call itself (green thicker line, with feet indicating directionality) (live link)

 Screenshot showing a heterozygous small deletion in the GIAB dataset.
 The nanopore reads are colored and sorted by the HP (haplotype) tag which helps show that the deletion is exclusive to one haplotype.
 Users can color, sort, group, and filter by tags (live link)